-If a development cannot technically or feasibly be delivered to net zero operational standard, then a carbon offsetting financial contribution would be sought.
+Where applications submitted after the 1st January 2027-a development_that_cannot technically or feasibly be delivered to net zero operational energy balancestandard, then a carbon offsetting financial contribution would be sought.
 Examples where a scheme may not be technically feasible may be where:

-- Site constraints resulting in a lack of potential for on-site renewable energy generation equal to the buildings operational energy. - Historic buildings where carbon saving measures may create unacceptable damage or loss to the building's historic character.
+- Site constraints resulting in a lack of potential for on-site renewable energy generation equal to the buildings operational energy.
+This is most likely in high density schemes where the available roof space to deliver Photo Volataic (PV) panels would not generate enough energy for the gross internal floorspace delivered. - Historic buildings where energy earbon saving measures may create unacceptable damage or loss to the building's historic character.

-In such circumstances robust justification for not achieving operational net zero carbon will be required which balances the need for the development against its additional carbon emissions that will conflict with Policy SP0.
+In such circumstances robust justification for not achieving an operational net zero carbon energy balance will be required which balances the need for the development against its additional carbon emissions that will conflict with Policy SP0.

 The £/tonne of carbon commuted sum in which the Council will levy to developers is based on the best available science on the true cost of carbon, and on established practice.
 The UK Government provides an official £/tonne of carbon emissions which should be taken into account and as of 2022, the cost of carbon is set at £248/tonne, and this will increase to £280/tonne by 2030.
 The contributions in lieu will be used to deliver Council run projects that help reduce carbon across the district.
-These will include: